kuronekouwu/enkanetwork.py-data/README.md

-## Attemption
+## Update
-[Dimbreath/GenshinData](https://github.com/Dimbreath/GenshinData) has been DMCA takedown by miHoYo / Hoyoverse.
-I will temporarily archives this project util found new soruce.
+I found new source for get new excel data.
+So I will come back and auto update library again.

+And unfortunatly, I can't to tell where soruce excel data.

-Thank you everyone use this project 🙏
+Anyway, Thank you everyone use this project🙏

+So let's begin 🤩

-M-307
+- M-307

 # EnkaNetwork.py (JSON Data)
 Repository for fetch data from [Dimbreath/GenshinData](https://github.com/Dimbreath/GenshinData) to use [EnkaNetwork.py](https://github.com/mrwan200/EnkaNetwork.py) python library.